tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 of the recovering connection to pre-update keying material, an endpoint MUST invalidate all PSKs established under the previous application traffic secrets immediately after installing the updated application traffic secrets derived from the EKU key schedule.
-It prevents use of PSKs based on earlier key material.
 This ensures that PSKs derived from earlier keying material cannot be used after the EKUs completes.
 This guidance applies to deployments where PSKs are assumed not to be compromised.

 # Post-Quantum Cryptography Considerations